Securiityfirst/Terraform-aws-repo5/README.md

 You can customize the infrastructure by modifying the following parameters:

     •    VPC CIDR Block: Modify the CIDR block to match your network requirements.

     •    EC2 Instance Type: Change the instance type in the CloudFormation or Terraform configuration.

     •    Security Group Rules: Adjust the security group to open additional ports or restrict access based on your needs.

+Using Virtual Studio Code with Prisma cloud plugin to capture infrastructure loopholes and recommendations as show below.

+Screenshots

 Clean Up